What is the Process to Submit a Police Check Online?

 A Police Check is considered to be a ‘point in time’ check.
 That means that it has no expiry date.
 Your Police Check Certificate will stay valid from the moment it is issued right up to the point where you need an updated check.

-However, if you’re submitting a Police Check application for employment reasons, it’s worth noting that many companies will not accept a national police certificate if it is older than three months (or 12-months for existing employees).
+However, if you’re submitting a Police Check application for employment reasons, it’s worth noting that many companies will not accept a national police check if it is older than three months (or 12-months for existing employees).

 If you receive your Police check certificate and you believe that there are incorrect details on it, please contact us immediately.
 We will then act on your behalf, liaising with the Australian Criminal Intelligence Commission (ACIC).
 We can also help you to deal with any relevant police agencies.